Smith theory and cyclic base change functoriality: The base change functor realizes Langlands functoriality by Tony Feng and Gus Lonergan

-Since $*/!$-restriction and $*/!$-pushforward all commute with $\Psm$ by \S \ref{ssec: six-functor}, the hyperbolic localization functor commutes with $\Psm$.
-As the restriction functor $\Rep(\wh{H}) \rightarrow \Rep(T_{\wh{H}})$ is faithful and injective on tilting objects (i.e. ``tilting modules are determined by their characters'') by \cite[p.
-46]{Don93}, it suffices to prove Theorem \ref{thm: BC on Gr} in the special case where $H$ is a \emph{torus}.
+Theorem \ref{thm: BC on Gr} is the statement that the top face commutes.
+The bottom face is the special case of Theorem \ref{thm: BC on Gr} for a torus, which we will check directly.
+We may reduce the general case to the torus case as follows.
+The restriction functor $\Rep(\wh{H}) \rightarrow \Rep(T_{\wh{H}})$ is faithful and injective on tilting objects (i.e. ``tilting modules are determined by their characters'') by \cite[p.
+46]{Don93}.
+Hence, by Lemma \ref{lem: cube}, to check that the top face commutes it suffices to check that the bottom face commutes, i.e., to prove Theorem \ref{thm: BC on Gr} in the special case where $H$ is a \emph{torus}.